 |Thermaltake||DPS G Bronze|

-The second-to-last tier in our list is reserved for PSUs that are only suitable for the lowest of the low budgets and should not be used for gaming.
+The second-to-last tier in our list is reserved for PSUs that are only suitable for the lowest budgets and should not be used for gaming.

 While PSUs from this tier will technically work, they’re not recommended for anything outside of a work computer that will run Microsoft Office and even that might be stretching it.

-Mostly older units will be in this tier and they are slowly but surely nearing their expiration date.
+This tier will be comprised mostly of older units which are slowly but surely nearing their expiration date.

 |BeQuiet!||Pure Power L9|